jurruh/homemade-ingress-controller/README.md

 An attempt to make my own Kubernetes ingress controller.
 The purpose of this project was mainly to get started with the Go programming language wich I had no experience in before this project.
 As an additionial benefit I tought it was cool to know something about how ingress controllers work under the hood.

 ## Features
-- Reading all ingresses from the Kubernetes api
+- Reading all Ingresses from the Kubernetes api
-- Revers proxy a request to the right service according the `Host:` header
+- Reverse proxy a request to the right service according the `Host:` header

 ## Todo
 - Support for configurable paths, not just `/`